Devin Booker, Suns Reportedly Agree to 5-Year, $158M Max Contract Extension

 The 13th overall pick in the 2015 NBA draft has quickly turned into one of the game's most exciting young stars.

-Not only that, but he also took down Klay Thompson and the field in the 2018 Three-Point Contest with an event-record 28 points in the final round:
+He also took down Klay Thompson and the field in the 2018 Three-Point Contest with an event-record 28 points in the final round:

 And then there's his 70-point performance: